SamKirkland/FTP-Deploy-Action/README.md

   * **Fix 1:** Verify your login credentials are correct, download a ftp client and test with the exact same host/username/password
   * **Fix 2:** Remember if you are using SFTP or FTPS you cannot use a normal FTP account username/password.
 You must use a elevated account.
 Each host has a different process to setup a FTPS or SFTP account.
 Please contact your host for help.
   * **Fix 3:** If you are using sftp or ftps you should add `git-ftp-args: --insecure`, most hosts setup certificates incorrectly :(
+2. My files aren't uploading
+ * V3+ uses github to determine when files have changes and only publish differences.
+This means files that aren't committed to github will not upload by default.
+To change this behavior please see `.git-ftp-include` documentation
-2. `rm: Access failed: 553 Prohibited file name: ./.ftpquota`
+3. `rm: Access failed: 553 Prohibited file name: ./.ftpquota`
   * **What is happening?** The `.ftpquota` file is created by some FTP Servers and cannot be modified by the user
   * **Fix:** Add `.ftpquota` to your `.git-ftp-ignore` file
-3. How to exclude .git files from the publish
+4. How to exclude .git files from the publish
   * **Fix:** See the `.git-ftp-ignore` example above
-4. All files are being uploaded instead of just different files
+5. All files are being uploaded instead of just different files
   * By default only different files are uploaded.
   * Verify you have `with: fetch-depth: 2` in your `actions/checkout@master` step.
 The last 2 checkins are required in order to determine differences
   * If you've had multiple git commits without deploying, all files will be uploaded to get back in sync
   * Verify you **don't** have the `--all` git-ftp-args flag set
-5. How do I set a upload timeout?
+6. How do I set a upload timeout?
   * github has a built-in `timeout-minutes` option.
 Place `timeout-minutes: X` before the `steps:` line.
 Timeout defaults to 360 minutes.